VishnuBhanderi/Quiz_Verse/PrivacyPolicy.md

 ### Contains Ads

 Our free applications use advertising currently provided by Admob and anonymous statistical information is reported to them so they can see whether their adverts are effective.
-[Click here for more information about Admob](https://admob.google.com/home/).
+[Click here for more information about Admob and it's Privacy Policy](https://admob.google.com/home/).
+We are not responsible for any type of data collection done by AdMob.

 ### Location Information
 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.